 What is considered medical malpractice?

-Medical malpractice is considered to be any negligent action by licensed health care providers during the course of treatment or a medical procedure.
+Medical malpractice is considered to be any negligent action by licensed health care providers during treatment or a medical procedure.
 A negligent action in this context means anything that falls short of standard medical practices.
 To have a valid medical malpractice case, the medical error must result in physical injury.

 How do you know if medical malpractice occurs?